praneethnamburi/blender-ScriptViz/_dev/notes.md

 pip install urdfpy

 separate installs:
-opensim
-neuron
+opensim [incompatible with python 3.9] neuron matlab engine [incompatible with python 3.9]

 Compatibility issues [doesn't work with blender's latest python]]:
-Use python 3.7 or earlier [blender 2.91 or earlier] conda install -c projectchrono pychrono // simulations 3.9 or earlier opensim - python 3.7 or earlier
+Use python 3.7 or earlier [blender 2.91 or earlier] conda install -c projectchrono pychrono // simulations 3.9 or earlier opensim - python 3.7 or earlier matlab engine

 So, it might be best to separate out the simulation and blender-visualization environments, and perhaps learn to use inter-process communication if it comes down to it.

-Failed demos [all these still work in the old environment, but decord does NOT]: plane_slice [numpy upgrade issue?] capsule handler2
+Failed demos:
+capsule [urdfpy won't work with the updates] handler2 and plane_slice did not work on my personal laptop, but worked on pnDev